makrai/notes/kornai20-sem.md

 ## 2.7 Multivariate statistics

 * concept formation, the ability to acquire words based only on a few examples
-  * We
+* organization of the section
   * begin with some terminology common to linguistics, cognitive science, and philosophy, where the issue of concepts and concept formation is generally approached through some theory of _natural kinds_, and
   * gradually recast the main observations in the language of machine learning
 * we learn about _house_ first, and consider _tents, industrial buildings_ etc
   * [but there are] words like _mirror_ or _wiggle_ that are _sui generis_
     * these offer no significant contrasts

+# 3 Prolepsis

+* difficulties attendant to the creation of something from nothing
+  * If knowledge in the learner’s head can be created from nothing, the
+  * Prolepsis, often translated as ‘foreshadowing’ or ‘preconception’, is a technical term originating with the Stoics, for whom it meant
+  * a naturally endowed and innate system of thought involving universal concepts
+  * roots of the idea go back to the
+    * Platonic method of ‘recollection’ (anamnesis), as exemplified in Meno, where Socrates teaches the slave boy that a square D built on the diagonal of a smaller base square B will have twice the area of B. Some
+  * from Leibniz and Descartes to Chomsky and Fodor.

 # 4 Graphs and Machines